Levens Hall: Gardens

 Levens has a celebrated and large topiary garden, which was first created by the French gardener Guillaume Beaumont, the gardener of King James II and the designer of the grounds at Hampton Court.
 Beaumont also planned the tree planting in the deer park, now inhabited by black fallow deer and Bagot goats.

 The park and gardens laid out by Beaumont between 1689 and 1712 have survived remarkably intact.
 They have been described as retaining "almost all of the essential elements of the completed scheme as shown on maps of the park and gardens of 1730".
 In December 2021 the gardens were featured in the BBC series Gardeners' World.

+In popular culture

+Levens Hall posed as Baskerville Hall for the 2002 BBC production of The Hound of the Baskervilles.